The Next Generation of Built Environment Modelling

 Astrid Piber (Director and Senior Architect at UNStudio, Amsterdam) will (...)

 Thanks to the inspiring lectures, the great number of visitors and the good weather our first Colloquium was a success.
 A special thanks goes out to Mathew Vola for his inspiring lecture on Computational Design and for showing a selection of the projects he did at Arup.
 And of course we would like to thank Joop Paul, Arie and George for realizing the fantastic barbecue.
+Already looking forward to our next event?
+Keep an eye on our website.
+Any suggestions for speakers you would like to see or ideas for an activity you would like to organize together with us?
+Don’t hesitate to contact us!

 Interactive distributed multidisciplinary design optimisation (or IDMDO) proposes a tool to improve the collaboration between different parties in a complex building process.
 The tool structure exist of four, so called layers; a Modelling Layer, an Optimisation Layer, the Generation Layer and the Visualisation Layer.
 In the modelling layer the design team can express their respective disciplinary knowledge and performance metrics in a parametric environment.
 The parametric building model is used by the (...)